-Scenario and Stress Testing and Risk Profiling are undertaken and are reported through the Risk and Control Committees and to the Board.
+Risk Profiling are undertaken and are reported through the Risk and Control Committees, ORSA Committee and to the Board.

 Accumulations for static exposures are modelled using the GAIA Exposure Data Management system to identify 'Per Risk' and Catastrophe risk concentrations and to inform scenario modelling and reinsurance purchase.
-The Exposure Management Working Group has formal oversight and reporting of the standards for data quality and the minimum requirements for identifying and controlling 'Per Risk' and Catastrophe risk concentrations.
+The Scandinavian Exposure Management Committee formal oversight and reporting of the standards for data quality and the minimum requirements for identifying and controlling 'Per Risk' and Catastrophe risk concentrations.